volodymyrhudyma/blog/content/blog/7-ways-to-optimize-the-performance-of-react-app.md

 teaser: // TEASERR
 date: 2020-10-23T16:34:44.913Z
 ---
+The way of building web applications was changed since the React has been created.

+By operating on a virtual DOM instead of the real one, it makes UI updates extremely fast and manageable.

+It seems like all the tools are set up from the very beginning, so how can React apps still have poor performance and lags?

+Actually, the way people use the library is no less important.

+In this article we will learn 7 approaches to make the React application faster.

 ## Avoid Large Components

 The first and one of the most important rules is "Keep your components as small as possible".